The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 Assuming you can find one, what would having one of these paragons do for your organization?

 Recruiting, on the other hand, stays the same, doesn’t it?

-No. We believe that corporations are going to keep trying to own less and less, and part of owning less is owning less of the employment contract.
-If that’s the case, the way you attract top talent is by building their resume, not necessarily paying them more or giving them stability, but allowing them to work on the coolest technology from the enterprise perspective, you know, in in this sort of migrant economy.
+No. We believe that corporations are going to keep trying to own less and less, and part of it is owning less of the employment contract.
+If that’s the case, the way you attract top talent is by building their resume, not necessarily paying them more or giving them stability, but allowing them to work on the coolest technology from the enterprise perspective, you know, in this sort of migrant economy.

 What if I replace all my employees with bots?